Beverly Wilshire, A Four Seasons Hotel

 - The Mediterranean-style pool is modeled after Sophia Loren’s private villa pool in Italy.

 - Famous stars such as Elvis Presley, Warren Beatty and Steve McQueen have all lived in the Hotel, which continues to receive fan mail for the actors, even decades after they have moved out.

-- Beverly Wilshire is a salute to its construction and renovation teams over the years.
+- Beverly Wilshire, A Four Seasons Hotel is a salute to its construction and renovation teams over the years.
 It has withstood major earthquakes in 1933, 1971 and 1994 and was designated an air raid shelter during World War II.

 - Opened in June 2006, CUT is Wolfgang Puck’s first steak restaurant, and was designed by the famed architect Richard Meier (of the Getty Museum).

-- The Spa spans more than 8,000 square feet (745 square metres), with nine treatment rooms (seven with in-room showers), and is the only Spa in the United States with the Natura Bisse Diamond Life Infusion Facial.
+- The Spa spans more than 8,000 square feet (745 square metres), with nine treatment rooms (seven with in-room showers), and was the first Spa on the west coast to feature luxury skincare line, 111SKIN.

 - There are more than 800 employees working at Beverly Wilshire, A Four Seasons Hotel.

 - Located on the private, key-accessed 14th floor of the Beverly Wing, the Penthouse Suite is the largest guest room space in the city at 5,000 square feet (465 square metres).
 And only

 Beverly Wilshire, A Four Seasons Hotel features two rooftop terraces, overlooking the Hollywood Hills from the Royal Suite or the legendary Drive from the Rodeo Terrace.